Special offer

 • purposeful misaction

-• data security breaches due to unsafe practices exposing customer and employee information like passwords, social insurance numbers, credit card numbers, and addresses
+• data security breaches due to unsafe practices exposing customer and employee information like passwords, social insurance numbers, credit card numbers and addresses

-• data leaks, including hacking, phishing, spam, and malware
+• data leaks, including hacking, phishing, spam and malware

 Indirect risk

 Indirect risk ties to employees associated with your brand when they’re not actively representing your company.
-Examples include:
+Examples may include:

-• an employee engaging in dangerous activities outside of work, such as driving recklessly or committing a criminal offence, potentially damaging your company’s reputation once the public learns that you’re their employer
+• employee engaging in dangerous activities outside of work, such as driving recklessly or committing a criminal offence, potentially damaging your company’s reputation once the public learns that you’re their employer

 • C-Suite employees engaging in unethical conduct